Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/06-Start-Stop-Automation/README.md

 SQL Server start / stop / monitoring is implemented using scripts (calling SAP Host Agent executable) via the Azure VM agent.

-Every Azure runbook can be executed either manually or it can be scheduled.
+Azure runbooks can either be executed manually or scheduled.